Quick answer

 Quick checks before you replace anything

 - Is the pack too cold or too hot?
-Lithium-ion refuses to charge below ~32°F (0°C) or above ~113°F (45°C).
+Per DeWalt's DCB115 manual, do not charge the battery pack in an air temperature below +40 °F (+4.5 °C) or above +104 °F (+40 °C).
 If the pack is cold from a truck bed or hot from heavy use, let it sit indoors for 30 minutes and try again.

 - Inspect the pack contacts.
-Corrosion or debris on the pack rails will cause intermittent handshake failures.
+Corrosion or debris on the pack rails can cause intermittent handshake failures.
 Wipe with isopropyl alcohol on a clean cloth.

 - Inspect the charger bay.
 The small flexible contacts inside can bend over time — look for obviously bent or misaligned pins.

 - Reseat the pack.
 Pull it out, blow out the bay, and press the pack in firmly until it clicks.
-A loose pack causes the same fault.
+A loose pack can produce similar symptoms.

 Step-by-step fix